 Don't let your prayer life become weak

 Matthew 26:39-41 … Then he returned to his disciples and found them sleeping.
 “Couldn’t you men keep watch with me for one hour?” he asked Peter.
 “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”

-• (6) Jesus went to pray in the garden of Gethsemane.
-His disciples went to sleep!
+- • (6) Jesus went to pray in the garden of Gethsemane.
+His disciples took a nap!